Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Numerical experiments

 \subsection{Gradient analysis}

-Our next aim is to provide a numerical validation of the main property of H-DNN networks: the absence of vanishing gradients.
-We consider the ``Double moons" dataset shown in Figure~\ref{fig:examplesClassification_doublemoons} and analyze the norm of BSMs during the training of a H$_2$-DNN and a fully connected multilayer perceptron (MLP) network\footnote{The layer equation of the MLP network is given by ${\bf y}_{j+1} = \sigma({\bf K}_j {\bf y}_j + {\bf b}_j)$, with activation function $\sigma(\cdot) = \tanh(\cdot)$ and trainable parameters ${\bf K}_j$ and ${\bf b}_j$.
-We use the same implementation as described in Appendix~\ref{ap:implementation_2d}.}.
+Our next aim is to provide a numerical validation of the main property of H-DNNs: the absence of vanishing gradients.
+We consider the ``Double moons" dataset shown in Figure~\ref{fig:examplesClassification_doublemoons} and analyze the norm of BSMs during the training of an H$_2$-DNN and a fully connected MLP network.\footnote{The layer equation of the MLP network is given by ${\bf y}_{j+1} = \sigma({\bf K}_j {\bf y}_j + {\bf b}_j)$, with activation function $\sigma(\cdot) = \tanh(\cdot)$ and trainable parameters ${\bf K}_j$ and ${\bf b}_j$.
+We use the same implementation as described in Appendix~\ref{ap:implementation_2d}.}

-Figure~\ref{fig:gradients_a} displays the BSM norms during the 960 iterations of the training phase of a 32-layer H$_2$-DNN and Figure~\ref{fig:gradients_b} presents the same quantities for a MLP network with 8 and 32 layers.
+Figure~\ref{fig:gradients_a} displays the BSM norms during the 960 iterations of the training phase of a 32-layer H$_2$-DNN and Figure~\ref{fig:gradients_b} presents the same quantities for an MLP network with 8 and 32 layers.
 While the H$_2$-DNN and the 8-layer MLP network achieve good performance at the end of the training ($100\%$ and $99.7\%$ accuracy over the test set, respectively), the 32-layer MLP network fails to classify the input data ($50\%$ accuracy).

-Figure~\ref{fig:gradients_a} validates the results of Theorem~\ref{th:nonvanishing_gradients_DT} since no BSM norm is smaller than 1 at any time\footnote{We highlight that $\mathcal{L}(\boldsymbol{\theta})$ achieves a stationary point $\boldsymbol{\theta}^\star$ since $\nabla_{\boldsymbol{\theta}}\mathcal{L}(\boldsymbol{\theta}^\star) = 0$ in approximately 350 iterations, obtaining a $100\%$ accuracy over the test set.}.
-However, this is not the case for MLP networks where gradient norms can be very small and may prevent the network to succeed in the training.
+Figure~\ref{fig:gradients_a} validates the results of Theorem~\ref{th:nonvanishing_gradients_DT} since no BSM norm is smaller than 1 at any time.\footnote{We highlight that $\mathcal{L}(\boldsymbol{\theta})$ achieves a stationary point $\boldsymbol{\theta}^\star$ since $\nabla_{\boldsymbol{\theta}}\mathcal{L}(\boldsymbol{\theta}^\star) = 0$ in approximately 350 iterations, obtaining a $100\%$ accuracy over the test set.} However, this is not the case for MLP networks where gradient norms can be very small and may prevent the network to succeed in the training.
 Note that the main inconvenient for the 32-layer MLP network to achieve good performance is that after 400 iterations, only a few layers still show a gradient norm different from zero i.e. $\norm{\frac{\partial {\bf y}_N}{\partial {\bf y}_{N-\ell}}} \approx 0$ for $\ell=7,\dots, 32$.

 In addition, it can be seen from Figure~\ref{fig:gradients_a} that the BSM norms do not explode and remain bounded as